JSjags/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs:  Deletes all files in the current working directory that end with the character ~.
 102-tree:  Ceates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 102-tree:  Ceates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+102-tree:  Ceates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.